-Forget the Old Gods, the Drowned God, the Seven and the Lord of Light; the magic of Westeros is far more complex than the conjurings of deities.
-It's a special type of alchemy so powerful, it can transform 1s and 0s into fire-breathing dragons, sea-battered castles and legions of shuffling undead.
+Forget the Old Gods, the Drowned God, the Seven, and the Lord of Light; the magic of Westeros is far more complex than the conjurings of deities.
+It's a special type of alchemy so powerful, it can transform ones and zeros into fire-breathing dragons, sea-battered castles and legions of shuffling undead.
 The true magic of "Game of Thrones" is its visual effects.

 With more than 13 million viewers per episode last season, "Game of Thrones" has established itself as one of the most popular programs on television.
 It's also an impressive example of film-quality VFX on the small screen.
 Since its launch in 2011, the series has bagged two Emmys for Outstanding Special Visual Effects and two VES Awards for Outstanding Visual Effects in a Broadcast Program.

 A masterful mix of top-notch storytelling, acting, directing, cinematography, editing, makeup, costumes, set design, sound design and visual effects, "Game of Thrones'" success can't be attributed to just one element of its production.
 At the same time, many of the awe-inspiring environments and creatures of Westeros wouldn't be possible without the exceptional work of visual effects studios such as Pixomondo, Screen Scene, Spin VFX, BlueBolt, Look FX and Gradient FX (among others).